Tubulartubetubs/Pong/README.md

 # Pong
 How to run:
-1. cd into the file where
+1. cd into src folder
+2. run using cocos run -p web